 The legal basis for this data collection and use:

 Point (f) of Art.
-6 (1) GDPR for cookies set by Matomo (legitimate interest of the controller).
+6 (1) GDPR for cookies set by Matomo (legitimate interest of the controller); set opt-out cookie.

 Web analysis and website optimization using Mamoto (formerly Piwik)

 This website uses the web analytics service Matomo to evaluate user traffic to this website.
 Cookies are stored on your computer for this evaluation.
 The information collected in this way is stored by the service provider exclusively on his server in Germany.
 If you prevent the storage of cookies, we point out that you may not be able to use this website in full.
 Preventing the storage of cookies is possible by setting them in your browser or by removing the following checkmark to enable the opt-out plug-in: